Orchestra and jazz band played in their final performance of the year at the Spring Instrumental Concert in the Patil Theater on May 1.

 The middle and upper school orchestras joined together onstage at the start of the show to perform “Nimrod” by Edward Elgar, filling the theater with the rich, lively music of the large cross-campus ensemble.

-Erica had created music for smaller chamber groups before, but never for a full orchestra.
+Erika had created music for smaller chamber groups before, but never for a full orchestra.
 She described the elaborate process of layering various instruments in a score.

 “Usually I would come up with a melody first, which is a lot of trial and error.”
-Erica said.
+Erika said.
 “My composition teacher helped me a lot with deciding which instruments would blend well and what type of effect I wanted.
 I was really nervous going into the piece, but I was also very proud, and I was smiling pretty much the entire way through.”

 In addition to Wong and instrumental teacher David Hart, student conductors Rohan Ramukumar (12), Patricia Li (9) and Savitha Satish (11) led the orchestra in four different pieces.